masternotions/masternotions.github.io/index.md

 By July 2005, the porn company where he "was" directing Mr Legal is shooting in Rio.

 David Miranda turned 18 in May 2003.

-The rest of this site is in progress.

-Last updated: Sept 6, 2020

 ### Movie Credits